-1st offense: Device is returned to student following a meeting with DSSS.
+1 offense: Device is returned to the student following a meeting with DSSS or ACM.

-2nd offense: Device is returned only to parent/guardian following a meeting between parent/guardian and DSSS.
+2nd offense: Device is returned only to parent/guardian following a meeting between parent/guardian and DSSS or ACM.
 Student loses device privilege for one week.

-3rd offense: Device is returned only to parent/guardian following a meeting between parent/guardian and DSSS.
+3rd offense: Device is returned only to parent/guardian following a meeting between parent/guardian and DSSS or ACM.
 Student loses device privilege for one month.

-4th offense: Device is returned only to parent/guardian following a meeting between parent/guardian and DSSS.
+4th offense: Device is returned only to parent/guardian following a meeting between parent/guardian and DSSS or ACM.
 Student loses device privilege for the rest of the school year or twelve (12) weeks, whichever is longer, and is suspended from classes for two (2) days.
 Any student who violates ASFA's personal communication device policy four (4) times in each of consecutive school years shall lose device privilege for the student's remaining time at ASFA and shall be suspended from classes for four (4) days.
 All absences resulting from device policy violations shall be considered unexcused.

-A student whose 4th offense occurs so late in Spring Semester that the twelve (12) week minimum prohibition won't be completed by the last day of regular classes will continue the prohibition into the subsequent Fall Semester until the twelve (12) week minimum is completed.
+Offenses are counted per school year.
+Student whose 4th offense occurs so late in the spring semester that the twelve (12) week minimum prohibition won't be completed by the last day of regular classes will continue the prohibition into the subsequent fall semester until the twelve (12) week minimum is completed.

-Also understand that, due to interactive capabilities, any student found to have unauthorized possession of any kind of communication device during testing will receive a zero for the test.
+Also understand that due to interactive capabilities, any student found to have unauthorized possession of any kind of communication device during testing will receive a zero for the test.
 For the purposes of testing, unauthorized possession does not include a communication device that is not on a student's person and that makes a sound.
-In such instances the student will not receive a zero for the test, but the communication device will be confiscated and turned over to the Director of Student Support Services.
+In such instances, the student will not receive a zero for the test, but the communication device will be confiscated and turned over to the Director of Student Support Services.

 Furthermore, the Alabama State Department of Education has issued the following policy for all schools: "Use of Digital Device During the Administration of a Secure Test Student Policy: The possession of a digital device (including but not limited to cell phones, MP3 players, cameras, or other telecommunication devices capable of capturing or relaying information) is strictly prohibited during the administration of a secure test.
 If a student is observed in possession of a digital device during the administration of a secure test, the device will be confiscated.
-If a student is observed using a digital device during the administration of a secure test, the student will cease, the device will be confiscated and is subject to search, the student will be dismissed from testing, and the student's test will be invalidated.
-Local education agency (LEA) personnel will make all students, parents, and/or guardians aware of this prohibition through inclusion of this policy in the Student Code of Conduct Handbook and other regularly used modes of communication."
-Fees - All student fees should be paid in a timely manner.
-Student participation in Specialty events on trips and other extra-curricular opportunities will be dependent on financial good standing.
-This includes field trips, retreats, and other opportunities as determined.
-Good standing will be defined as all fees paid by due date or a payment plan in place that is current.
-The Child Nutrition Program can not recognize bad debts.
-Any debts at the end of the school year must be collected or paid from non-public funds.
-If fees are not in good standing, your access to Inow will be disabled after the first progress report is issued until you update your plan or make your payments.
+If a student is observed using a digital device during the administration of a secure test, testing for the student will cease, the device will be confiscated and is subject to search, the student will be dismissed from testing, and the student's test will be invalidated.
+Local education agency (LEA) personnel will make all students, parents, and/or guardians aware of this prohibition through the inclusion of this policy in the Student Code of Conduct Handbook and other regularly used modes of communication."